pshrmn/foraging/docs/source/tutorial.rst

 8. Save index of elements
 +++++++++++++++++++++++++

-For selectors where only one element should be targeted, an index is used in case the selector returns multiple elements.
+For selectors where only one element should be targeted, an index is used in case the selector matches multiple elements (per parent element).
 By default, the 0-index element is selected and generally that will be the correct index.
-However for some sources, such as working with tables, you'll want to target a non-zero index.
-Changing the index will update which matched element will be selected.
+However for some sources you'll want to target a different index.
+For example, if you want to select the second :code:`td` of a :code:`tr` in a :code:`table`.
+Changing the index will update the highlights showing which matched element will be selected.

 .. image:: img/non-zero-index.png